zooper-lib/Bee/README.md

 #### Activities

 Activities are the building blocks of a workflow.
-They process the payload and can produce either a success (with modified payload) or an error.
+They process the payload and can produce either a success (with the modified payload) or an error.

 ```csharp
 // Asynchronous activity